Digest: Ukrainian Sanctions

 CONTENTS

-During October-December 2025, the President of Ukraine issued 17 decrees on the imposition of (amendments to) personal sanctions.
+During January – March 2026, the President of Ukraine issued eighteen decrees on the imposition of (amendments to) personal sanctions against 277 legal entities, 672 individuals, and 91 maritime vessels.

 IssuedSanctioned